alan-turing-institute/repro-catalogue/docs/example_use.md

 catalogue compare TIMESTAMP4.json
 ```

-Another way to share output is to share a copy of our directory to a colleague, including a copy of the configuration file.
-This will allow
-our colleague to freely run `catalogue engage` and `catalogue disengage` without worrying about getting the correct directory paths.
+Another way to share output is to share a copy of our user directory to a colleague, including separately, a copy of our configuration file.
+This will allow our colleague to freely run `catalogue engage` and `catalogue disengage` without worrying about getting the correct directory paths.